fagia/gitlab-playground/README.md

 #### Add a subgroup for CI/CD commands

-Create a new subgroup inside the 'tech-lunch' group, name it 'ci-cd-commands'.
+Create a new subgroup inside the `tech-lunch` group, name it `ci-cd-commands`.
 This subgroup will contain some common CI/CD commands (such as triggering new pipelines or waiting for running pipelines to terminate).
-These commands will have the form of docker images that can be pulled and runned inside the 'tech-lunch' private group pipelines.
+These commands will have the form of docker images that can be pulled and runned inside the `tech-lunch` private group pipelines.

 #### Create the first CI/CD command

-Inside the subgroup 'ci-cd-commands' create a new project and name it 'cmd-tag-project'.
+Inside the subgroup `ci-cd-commands` create a new project and name it `cmd-tag-project`.
-Add the *.gitlab-ci.yml* file into the newly created project with the following contents just to start the first hello world pipeline for this new project and to verify that the docker login actually succeds:
+Add the `.gitlab-ci.yml` file into the newly created project with the following contents just to start the first hello world pipeline for this new project and to verify that the docker login actually succeds:

 <pre>
 <b>before_script: